If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Many people with the herpes simplex virus may not even realise because they may not get any visible signs or symptoms.
+Many people with HSV don’t have any visible signs or symptoms.
 If you do get symptoms they may include the following:

-The outbreaks that follow the first one are usually less severe and heal more quickly because your body will have had an opportunity to produce antibodies that fight infection.
-You will often start by feeling some tingling and possibly some flu-like symptoms.
+There is no cure for genital herpes so you may get further outbreaks.
+However, they are usually less severe and heal more quickly because your body will have had an opportunity to produce antibodies that fight infection.
 Some people find that certain things can trigger an outbreak, such as:

-The virus enters the bodies through small cracks in the skin or through the soft, moist lining of the mouth, vagina, rectum, urethra (where urine comes out) and under the foreskin.
-After being in contact with the virus some people may experience an outbreak of genital herpes.
+The virus is highly contagious and enters the body through small cracks in the skin or through the soft, moist lining of the mouth, vagina, rectum, urethra (where urine comes out) and under the foreskin.

 It is passed from one person to another through:

 You cannot get herpes from hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.

 You can only have a check-up for herpes when you have, or start to develop signs or symptoms.
 The doctor or nurse may be able to diagnose genital herpes by looking at the affected area but they will need to confirm this by taking a swab of fluid from the blisters in the affected area.

 Genital herpes testing is free and you can get one at Brook services, GUM or sexual health clinics or at some GP surgeries.
 Find your nearest using our find a service tool.

 Cervical smear tests and routine blood tests will not detect herpes.